JulianLivrone/splash-page/README.md

 # Splash Page

-This is a web splash page created from a Figma design.
+This is a web splash page created from a [Figma Design](https://www.figma.com/file/4KIM14zOqqIKRuF8kBtHGs/Showcase-Website?node-id=1-2&t=5kAbPbgTg4FqWDVM-0).
 The page is designed to showcase a mobile app called "Habitual" and provide users with information about the app, as well as links to download it from the App Store and Google Play.
+The development of this application mimics the scenario where the developer has to develop a web page from a professional Figma design.

 ## Features